Water brings new opportunities for Fatima

 Ibrahim, 50, returned to his village last year and was among the increasing number of people who are establishing commercial farms in Gargoorey.

 "Life has flourished in Gargoorey since we got water.
-The communities here are now evolving to agro-pastoral communities,” Ibrahim explained, expressing his feelings about how livelihood is evolving in Gargoorey.
+The communities here are now evolving to agro-pastoral communities,” Ibrahim explained, expressing his feelings about how life is evolving in Gargoorey.
 Ibrahim is now planning to expand his farm.
 He harvested the cash crops and has now added mango, papaya and banana to his list of plantations.
 “I provide onions, tomatoes, potatoes, chilies and other important vegetables and crops to the people of Gargoorey.
 Before they had to go as far as the nearest village, Boon, 17 km south of the village, by foot,” says Ibrahim.

 Ilyas Nur, who is in charge of the water point, explained: “We allow the people and animals to use the kiosk in the morning and farms in the afternoon”.